Runemoro/shortest-path/README.md

     - Whether the path should be drawn on the minimap
   - Draw path on tiles: ✅ `true`
     - Whether the path should be drawn on the game tiles
-  - Draw transports: ⬜️ `false`
-    - Whether transports should be drawn
-  - Draw collision map: ⬜️ `false`
-    - Whether the collision map should be drawn
   - Path style: `Tiles`
     - Whether to display the path as tiles or a segmented line
 - Colours